artak10t/ProceduralGalaxy/README.md

 > Procedural galaxy generation with planets and stars, inspired by Space Engine.

 ![](Sector.gif)
-> Fly thorugh the galaxy.
+> Fly through the galaxy.

 ## :dizzy: Systems